adhdtiger-net/snapraid-aio-script/README.md

 - Spindown - spindown disks after the script has completed operations.
 Uses a rewritten version of [hd-idle](https://github.com/adelolmo/hd-idle).

 You can also change more advanced options such SnapRAID binary location, log file location and mail binary.
-If your mail binary uses different commands than `mailx`, use the Notification Hook feature.

 ## A nice email report
 This script produces emails that don't contain a list of changed files to improve clarity.